-We are in an age where interruptive and meaningless advertising and marketing is becoming more and more ignored.
+We are in an age where interruptive advertising and marketing is becoming more ignored.
 You can even say hated.
 The brands who focus on people’s hearts and aim to out care their competition will do exceedingly well in the future.

 Adam feels such strong bond to the game of squash and the people who play at our club.
 He simply wants to give back to them.
 If his business can benefit from this, even better.